GpuZelenograd/GpuZelenograd.github.io/EXPERT.md

   * then press any key, acknowledging that you understand the no GPUs were detected due to lack of admin rights; it is fine, since only the VBIOS files are going to be accessed
 * Click the "Open original VBIOS file…" button and select original VBIOS file
 * The utility will create a folder containing several modified variants of a VBIOS and print the folder name on the output; use your file manager to look on the created files.
 The files are named according to the memory channels disabled.
 The utility doesn't know actual memory channel count for the GPU, so it will generate variants that disable channels from A to F for all GPUs, including 2- and 4-channel models; disabling such non-existing channels has no any effect
 * Get NVFlash utility that can flash your GPU on the target PC.
-The GM107-based GPUs requires the ["Certificate checks bypassed" variant hosted on TechPowerUp](https://www.techpowerup.com/download/nvidia-nvflash-with-certificate-checks-bypassed/)
+The GM107-based GPUs requires the "Certificate checks bypassed" variant v5.227 [hosted on TechPowerUp under "Show older versions"](https://www.techpowerup.com/download/nvidia-nvflash-with-certificate-checks-bypassed/)
   * You may use hardware programmer for 3.3V SPI if you prefer
 * Flash VBIOS variants with different channels disabled - one of them may help your GPU!